nickybell/smpa2152/scripts/introduction_base_r/introduction_base_r_terms.md

 ---

 * **Console**: the area at the bottom of the RStudio screen where R actually runs and code is executed
+* **Scripts pane**: the area at the top left of the RStudio screen where we write and save our code as .R files
+* **Environment pane**: the area at the top right of the RStudio screen where objects stored in R are listed
 * **vector**: a list of items with a length from 1 to infinity
 * **`c()`**: stands for "combine"; used to create vectors
 * **class**: all vectors have one and only one type, e.g.: